Miss McNicholas - Assistant Head teacher

 There is so much that I enjoy – I do not know where to begin!
 I enjoy providing the best standard of learning for each child and enabling them to reach their full potential.
 I enjoy the support of our parents who work with us together to ensure the best outcomes and wellbeing for our children with an underlying gospel message that is integrated into the overall education of the children.

 I joined the team at St Raphael’s in 2009 as a NQT and since then I have developed a wealth of professional skills.
-I have led PE and science across the school which has afforded me the opportunity to work with all members of staff providing feedback, support and training.
+I have led PE, English and science across the school which has afforded me the opportunity to work with all members of staff providing feedback, support and training.

 In 2014, I was given the opportunity to become a middle leader in school and since then, I have achieved the role of Assistant Headteacher.
 Working at St Raphael’s has allowed me to develop both as a teacher and leader.
 Having such a strong and supportive team around me, has allowed me to recognise my strengths and meant that I have been able to work effectively to ensure my practice is always of a high standard.

 What is special about your role in school?

 No two days in school are ever the same, and watching the children grow and flourish and become passionate about their learning is a joy to be involved in.
 Having worked as a school based mentor with many students from local Universities, I have seen the importance of mentoring and coaching teachers in the early stages of their careers.
 For the more experienced teachers, the continuous professional development is an area that I am equally passionate about, allowing them to become as passionate about their learning as the children are.

 What are your future ambitions?
 What do you hope to achieve during your time in St Raphael’s?